RetroPie/RetroPie-Docs/docs/Pokemon-Mini.md

 ## Emulator: [lr-pokemini](https://github.com/libretro/pokemini)
 This emulator can be installed from the experimental menu of the [RetroPie-Setup script.](https://github.com/RetroPie/RetroPie-Setup/wiki/Updating-RetroPie#using-the-retropie-setup-script)

-A bug in the emulator causes two titles to not be able to save properly.
-These two titles are "Pokemon Pinball Mini" and "Pokemon Race Mini".

 ## ROMS

 Accepted File Extensions: **.min .zip**